FlineDev/BartyCrouch/README.md

 - `typeName`: The name of the type enclosing the `SupportedLanguage` enum and translate method.
 - `translateMethodName`: The name of the translate method to be replaced.
 - `customLocalizableName`: Use alternative name for `Localizable.strings`.
+- `separateWithEmptyLine`: Set to `false` if you don't want to have empty lines between Strings entries.
+Defaults to `true.

 </details>